araceliponce/araceliponce/README.md

 ## 👀 About Me:
 Hi.
 I am a web developer from Peru.
-My top dev skills are in CSS, semantic HTML (HTML5), a11y, and pages optimization.
+My top dev skills are CSS, semantic HTML and pages optimization.
-Although I do consider myself a kinda full stack developer when needed.

 ## 👑 I’m currently interested in...
 - Content Creation